barc/backbone.giraffe/README.md

 - Added the function `Giraffe.configure` which
-  [mixes several Giraffe features](http://barc.github.io/backbone.giraffe/backbone.giraffe.html#configure) into any function/class instance.
+  [mixes several Giraffe features](http://barc.github.io/backbone.giraffe/backbone.giraffe.html#configure) into any object.
 Used in the constructors of all Giraffe objects.

 - `omittedOptions` can be used to prevent `Giraffe.configure` from extending particular properties.
 If the value is `true`, all properties are omitted.